terraform-google-modules/terraform-google-bigquery/README.md

 [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.

+#### Script Helper
+A helper script for configuring a Service Account is located at (./helpers/setup-sa.sh).

 ### APIs

 A project with the following APIs enabled must be used to host the